How do I know I have a leaking basement problem?

-You probably have a basement leakage problem if you can spot one or more of the following eleven danger signs in your basement:
+You likely have a leakage problem if any of the following danger signs mentioned below apply to your basement:

 - Buckling walls